Terminating the Physician-Patient Relationship in Office-Based Settings

 Reissued by Council: January 9, 2014

-- A physician who terminates a relationship with a patient must have reasonable grounds for discharging the patient from his or her medical practice and document those reasons in the patient’s record.
+- A regulated member who terminates a relationship with a patient must have reasonable grounds for discharging the patient from his or her medical practice and document those reasons in the patient’s record.

-- A physician must not discharge a patient:
+- A regulated member must not discharge a patient:

 - based on a prohibited ground of discrimination including age, gender, marital status, medical condition, national or ethnic origin, physical or mental disability, political affiliation, race, religion, sexual orientation, or socioeconomic status;